grnbit/Mining-KYH-Standard-42/README.md

 Principle 3: Share KYC data when requested by Law Enforcement or National / Federal Courts.

-Principle 4: Adopt or fork Mining KYH Standard 42 and publish via KnowYourHashrate.com or other data interchange platforms .i.e InterPlanetary File System (IPFS).
+Principle 4: Adopt or fork Mining KYH Standard 42 and publish via KnowYourHashrate or other data interchange platforms .i.e InterPlanetary File System (IPFS).
 IPFS is built around a decentralized system of user-operators who hold a portion of the overall data, creating a resilient system of file storage and sharing.

 Principle 5: Launch an education program on the Mining Pool website about

 Why these changes are taking place;
 The increasing risk of criminal prosecution for non-compliance - especially for Open Loop integration.

 Community actions
 With the FAFT ready to report again in twelve months, these voluntary policies may help to steer international bodies towards a convention that is practical and effective.